 It’s unfortunate that this kind of business thrives when there’s too much poverty and the crime rate is high.
 But somebody’s got to do it.

-Keep in mind, you’ll have to conduct market research, comply with all laws and regulations, and make sure a bail bonds business is allowed to operate in your preferred location.
-We’ve listed the states that are conducive for a bail bonds business, so you might want to consider exploring those areas.
+Keep in mind that you’ll have to conduct market research, comply with all laws and regulations, and make sure a bail bonds business is allowed to operate in your preferred location.
+We’ve listed the states that are conducive to a bail bonds business, so you might want to consider exploring those areas.

 You’re now ready to start your entrepreneurial journey and help some people by putting up bail bonds.
 You’ll be making real money in no time!